microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Mounts.md

 | "ObjectRoot"      | layout.ObjectDirectory     | yes       | yes         |
 | "TempRoot"        | layout.TempDirectory       | yes       | yes         |
 | "LogsDirectory"   | layout.ObjectDirectory     | yes       | no          |

-### System mounts

-BuildXL includes a number of system mounts for specifying accesses that process pips make outside of source files.
-See [MountsTable.cs](../../../Public/Src/Engine/Dll/MountsTable.cs#L79) for a full accounting of default system mounts based on your platform.